Of Mice & Men (band): Carlile's return with Ashby and The Flood (2011–2012)

 Leading onto Roush being a part of the band for already nine months, the group confirmed on January 3, 2011, that they reached a decision to have Jerry Roush leave Of Mice & Men in favor for former vocalist and founding member, Austin Carlile, to return to the group.
 Roush posted an extended response to his firing from the band on his Twitter account.
 Carlile was under an intention for months to start a new musical project, with fellow musician Alan Ashby, until his request to return to the group was made.
 Carlile and Ashby were then both accepted into Of Mice & Men, with Ashby as an entirely new member.
 The group then underwent a slight arrangement, as they required a bassist after several substitutions to which Dane Poppin, of A Static Lullaby, contributed.
 Poppin's needed return to A Static Lullaby after extensive touring with Of Mice & Men had the group move Shayley Bourget from rhythm guitar to bass guitar, but remain at clean vocals.
 Alan Ashby was employed as rhythm guitarist.

 The refreshed band began the recording process of their second album titled The Flood in late January 2011.
 Shortly after the album's completion, the band headlined the 2011 annual "Artery Across the Nation Tour" with support from Woe, Is Me, Sleeping with Sirens, I Set My Friends on Fire, and the Amity Affliction.
 The band toured Europe and Australia in support of the Amity Affliction, along with I Killed the Prom Queen, and Deez Nuts.
 They also later supported Asking Alexandria on a short four-day UK tour along with While She Sleeps.

 On May 13, 2011, Of Mice & Men released a brand new single entitled, "Still YDG'N".
 Also, on May 24, they released a second song entitled, "Purified".
 "Purified" has been added to the 2011 installment of Sideonedummy's annual Warped Tour compilation.
 The Flood was released June 14, 2011.

 Of Mice & Men participated on all of the Warped Tour 2011.
 They were joined by former bassist Jaxin Hall on select California dates for "Second & Sebring".
 From September 13, 2011 until October 14, 2011, Of Mice & Men supported We Came as Romans on the "I'm Alive Tour" along with Miss May I, Texas in July, and Close to Home.
 Afterward, the group headlined the "Monster Energy Outbreak Tour" with Iwrestledabearonce, I See Stars, Abandon All Ships, and That's Outrageous!.
 For the Fallen Dreams was also included on the first half of the tour.
-Devin Oliver (I See Stars) and Christopher Stewart (That's Outrageous!) filled in on clean vocals after the departure of Shayley Bourget midway through the tour.
+Devin Oliver (I See Stars) and Christopher Stewart (That's Outrageous!) filled in on clean vocals after the departure of Bourget midway through the tour.